What is Neurofeedback?

-It is a non-invasive alternative to those who react adversely or fail to respond to mainstream treatments or those who prefer self-regulatory intervention.
+Neurofeedback is a non-invasive alternative to those who react adversely or fail to respond to mainstream treatments or those who prefer self-regulatory intervention.

-Neurofeedback is particularly appropriate for those who have not responded well to pharmaceutical interventions, who have experienced unwanted side effects resulting from medication use, who are pregnant and therefore do not want to take medication, or who would prefer a non-chemical intervention.
+It is particularly appropriate for those who have not responded well to pharmaceutical interventions, who have experienced unwanted side effects resulting from medication use, who are pregnant and therefore do not want to take medication, or who would prefer a non-chemical intervention.
 Neurofeedback recruits the brain’s own neuroplastic mechanisms, essentially training it to function more adaptively.
 Similar to learning anything new, the effects of training are sustained such that approximately 12 – 20 sessions on average are all that is required.

 Neurofeedback can restore optimal sleep-wake cycles, stabilize emotions, and reduce cravings.
 As the brain is returned to optimal functioning, becoming increasingly adaptive and resilient, symptoms are reduced.